Linophryne lucifer: Description

 Linophryne lucifer, like other deep sea anglerfishes is sexually dimorphic.
 The metamorphosed females are distinguished from those of related species having an illicium which has a length equivalent to between 10% and 30% of the standard length.
 This is tipped with an esca which has a short conical projection at its tip which has between 2 and 8 thick filaments on it.
 There is another small appendage to the rear of the escal pore.
 The hyoid barbel has a length that is equivalent to between 40% and 75% of the standard length and has two blade shape appendages towards its tip, these have a length of between 6% and 17% of the standard length.
 The barbel appendages have a few photophores at their tips.
 The males are sexual parasites and have well-developed sphenotic spines.
 The maximum published standard length for a female of this species is 27.5 cm, while for a male it is 2.9 cm.

 Distribution and habitat

-Linophryne lucifer is foun in the North Atlantic Ocean which has been collected from the costs of Madeira, Newfoundland and Iceland.
+Linophryne lucifer is found in the North Atlantic Ocean which has been collected from the costs of Madeira, Newfoundland and Iceland.
 It is a bathypelagic species that has been recorded at depths between 0 and 1000 m, typically between 300 and 600 m.

 Biology

-L. lucifer shows extreme sexual dimorphism, the smaller males are obligatory sexual parasites and have to connect to a female within a short time of metamorphosing into an adult.
+L. lucifer shows extreme sexual dimorphism; the smaller males are obligatory sexual parasites and have to connect to a female within a short time of metamorphosing into an adult.
 The female has a short body and a large head with a wide mouth which is armed with long, slender asymmetrically arranged front teeth.
 The illicium and bioluminescent esca are used to lure prey.
 In both sexes the gonads do not mature until the male merges with the female as a sexual parasite, although a single female may have more than one parasitic male.